-Employees may opt out of or drop dependents from the health insurance program at any time during the plan year.
-After an employee has dropped health insurance coverage for himself or a dependent, the employee may buy back coverage only in the case of a qualifying life event (also called a change in family status) or during the open enrollment period.
+If an employee or an employee's dependent is not enrolled in health or dental insurance coverage, the employee may re-enroll into coverage only in the case of a qualifying life event (also called a change in family status or lifestyle change) or during the open enrollment period.

 A qualifying life event is one of the following:

-Marriage of the employee;

-Divorce or legal separation of the employee;

-Birth or adoption of a child by an employee or an employee's spouse;

-An employee's spouse involuntarily loses his health insurance coverage (loss of coverage does not include changes in carriers):
+- Marriage of the employee; - Divorce or legal separation of the employee; - Birth or adoption of a child by an employee or an employee's spouse; - An employee's spouse involuntarily loses his health insurance coverage (loss of coverage does not include changes in carriers); - A court order of dissolution or support.